Codeux-Software/znc-certinfo/README.md

 The certinfo module sends certificate information on-demand.

-It is recommended to request certificate information when raw numeric 001 (RPL_WELCOME) is recieved so that the certificate information is available at all times for the end user.
+It is recommended to request certificate information when raw numeric 001 (RPL_WELCOME) is received so that the certificate information is available at all times for the end user.

 Example of requesting data using ``PRIVMSG`` command syntax: